 AGL’s international ambitions are clearly taking shape.

 Domestically, the company continues to expand its reach with over 18,000+ touchpoints, including an extensive dealer and franchise network, and company-owned display centers.
-This wide distribution network is a competitive advantage in a fragmented market.
+This wide distribution network is a competitive advantage in a fragmented market and supports the “domestic-growth themes” identified in the broader economic context.

 AGL is not just focusing on operational improvements; it’s also making strategic moves to reshape its future.